 The International Communication Project is built on the premise that communication is vital to participation in life; but is largely ignored as a disability.
 The World Health Organization’s World Report on Disability estimates that roughly one billion people around the world are living with some form of disability; however, even the authors of the report acknowledge that people with communication disabilities may not be included in this estimate, despite encountering significant difficulties in their daily lives.

 The International Communication Project aims to bring international attention to the importance of communication and people with communication disorders.
 The initiative involves more than a dozen organizations, entities, and international bodies worldwide.
 The International Association of Logopedics and Phoniatrics (IALP), of which NZSTA is one of the founding associations of [*], is an ICP participating organisation.

 ICP say “The more people who get involved in the International Communication Project, the greater its impact will be!
 Please help spread the message in your community, your nation and through your social media contacts across the globe.”

-For your information we have attached a variety of IPC resources and ways to get involved below.
+For your information we have attached a variety of ICP resources and ways to get involved below.